 The most important aspect of a diamond is the cut.
 The right cut can make even a lower color or clarity diamond sparkle like a star.
 Although there is a lot of science behind a diamond, there is also the matter of taste and individual perception of what makes a diamond beautiful.
 While not everyone will share the same opinion as to what constitutes beauty, most people do want a diamond that expresses their individual taste and personality.
 We are your local jewelry experts in helping you find the best quality diamond at the best possible price.

-Here’s what you should consider before making a purchase: Diamond Cut, Diamond Color, Diamond Clarity, and Carat Weight.
+Here’s information on how to choose the best diamond and what you should consider before making a purchase: Diamond Cut, Diamond Color, Diamond Clarity, and Carat Weight.
 These are known as the 4Cs of diamond grading.
 To see a full explanation of each of the 4Cs, click on the characteristic you wish to learn more about:

 Diamond Color Grade